R4DDER5/CZ/new-project-scope.md

   * Deliver services for a wide range of sectors and clients accurately and efficiently.

 * __Objective 3__
-  * Provide a multifunctional and enjoyable candidate experiance.
+  * Provide a multifunctional and enjoyable candidate experience.
   * Achieve maximum candidate retention by incorporating engaging services that are both helpful and intuitive.

 * __Objective 4__